Your stored business data travels in and out of your network. What key controls can you put in place to ensure it’s safe?

 A firewall is a protective security system that monitors and manages traffic between your computer network and the internet.
 It filters traffic types that can reach your network based on a set of defined security rules.
 If incoming traffic breaches a security rule, that traffic will be blocked from reaching your network.

-Search Microsoft firewalls support and Apple iOS Support for information about firewalls for your operating system.
+Search Microsoft firewalls support, opens in new window and Apple iOS Support, opens in new window for information about firewalls for your operating system.

 Anti-virus software is a tool to protect your computer or network from cyber security threats.
 Cyber security threats include malware being installed on your network.
 If a threat is detected, you receive an alert along with the recommended action you need to take.